 There are various applications of Waste to Energy (WTE), which are based on gasification, pyrolysis, and incineration.
 The energy produced by gasification is considered renewable in some U.S. states.

 What is Gasification?

-Gasification is a process of breaking down the organic matter into a gas by applying extreme temperatures in an environment with a limited amount of oxygen.
+Gasification is the process of breaking down organic matter into a gas by applying extreme temperatures in an environment with a limited amount of oxygen.

-The gasification system breaks down the organic waste into a gaseous form bypassing the 4 processes such as drying, pyrolysis, combustion, and reduction.
+The gasification system breaks down the organic waste into a gaseous form bypassing the 4 processes like drying, pyrolysis, combustion, and reduction.

 A heat source is required for the pyrolysis process, but no heat source is needed for gasification because this process is self-sustaining thermally.